christopher-gomez/twitter-bot-manager/README.md

 Or you can download it directly from here and add it to any project, just don't forget to install it's dependencies first.

-2. Clone the repo
+Clone the repo into your project

 ```sh
 git clone https://github.com/christophgomez/twitter-bot-manager.git
 ```

-3. Change directories
+Change directories

 ```sh
 cd twitter-bot-manager
 ```

-5. Install NPM packages
+Install NPM packages

 ```sh
 npm i
 ```

-6. Add to your project directory

 <!-- USAGE EXAMPLES -->